G-Research/NuGetPackageChecker/CONTRIBUTING.md

 - Help review and triage issues.
 - Assist new contributors by answering questions.
 - Share your experience using NuGetPackageChecker.
+- Contact the maintainers to discuss the project.

 Thank you for helping make this project better!